Base sizes for finite linear groups with solvable stabilisers: Irreducible solvable subgroups

 We start our study with a special case: $S$ is a primitive maximal solvable subgroup of $\GL_n(q)$ (recall the definition of a primitive linear group after Notation \ref{not}).
 In Section \ref{impsec} we use these results to obtain bounds for $b_S(S \cdot \SL_n(q))$ where $S$ is irreducible.

-To prove results about $b_S(S \cdot \SL_n(q))$, we need information about primitive solvable groups, upper bounds for $|S|$ and lower bound for $\nu(x)$ (the codimension of a largest eigenspace of $x$, see Definition \ref{nudef}), where $x$ is a prime order element of the image of $S$ in $\PGL_n(q).$ This information is needed to apply the probabilistic method described in Section \ref{fprsec}.
+To prove results about $b_S(S \cdot \SL_n(q))$, we need information about primitive solvable groups $S$ including an upper bounds on $|S|$ and lower bound for $\nu(x)$ (the codimension of a largest eigenspace of $x$, see Definition \ref{nudef}), where $x$ is a prime order element of the image of $S$ in $\PGL_n(q).$ This information is needed to apply the probabilistic method described in Section \ref{fprsec}.